liuxiaoyu12/liuxiaoyu12.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of ICSE](https://icse.uestc.edu.cn/), [UESTC](https://uestc.edu.cn/).
-My research interest includes computer vision, digital circuit design, deep learning, and spiking neuro network.

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+I am currently pursuing a Ph.D. in Medical Informatics at Fudan University, after obtaining my B.S. from Harbin Institute of Technology.
+My research at the intersection of AI and medicine centers on developing novel deep learning algorithms for medical image segmentation and multimodal prognosis.
+I have hands-on experience in adapting large vision-language models (e.g., CLIP, SAM) for clinical applications, with relevant first-author research published in top-tier journals like IEEE TMI.

 A data-driven personal website
 ======